KrishanYadav333/Calculator-App/README.md

 - Special buttons (`+`, `-`, `*`, `/`, `^`, `C`, `<-`, `=`) are color-coded for easy identification.
 - A single entry field displays the user input and results.

----

-You can now paste this into your GitHub repository’s README section!